esilver0/CATT/sslstrip-experiment.md

 screen ./utils/launch.sh --vnc <b>client.sslstrip.ch-geni-net.instageni.maxgigapop.net</b>:5900
 </pre>

 where in place of the bold part above, you use the hostname shown for the client node in the GENI Portal.
+(Leave the command running.
+If the SSH connection is lost, you can reattach to the screen.
+See [Notes](#notes).)

 After some more lines of output, you should see a URL, e.g.: